cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 ```
 $ ./configure
+## a number of outputs of automatically run tests should appear here
 $ make
+## We expect this to produce many warnings and errors -- see below
 ```

+Let's examine what these are doing.

 <div style="border: solid 2pt blue; background-color: hsla(241, 100%,50%, 0.1); padding: 1em; border-radius: 5pt; margin-top: 1em; margin-bottom: 1em">